misterwindupbird/OSR-Campaign-Guide/README.md

 ### **The Wilderness Hexcrawl / Procedural Settings**

-The complement of dungeon-crawling—these are **vast, player-driven, and open-ended**.
+The flip side of dungeon-crawling—these are **vast, player-driven, and open-ended**.
 The real challenge isn’t goblins in a room, but **the journey itself**.

 - **Ultraviolet Grasslands (UVG)** – The ultimate _Oregon Trail on acid_.
 PCs will die **not** because of combat but **logistics and bad decisions**.
 - **Hot Springs Island** – A hexcrawl that’s **alive**.
 No static encounters—everything reacts to player actions, which makes it a **sandbox in the truest sense**.